nodeGame/nodegame-mturk/README.md

 non-standard results files (Important!
 MTurk default separator is ;).

-- **filter**: a function to filter items before importing them: must return falsy to skip them or truthy to keep them.
+- **filter**: a function to filter items before importing them: must return falsy to skip, or truthy to keep.
 Default: items are skipped if `type` is equal to 'bot' or if 'skip' is truthy.

 - **autoApprove**: A boolean flag specifying to auto-approve all